robotcopper/robotcopper.github.io/micro-ROS/README.md

 make
 ```

-Your `.elf` file for the node will be in the `build` folder:
+Your `.uf2` file for the node will be in the `build` folder:
 ```
 pico
 └── my_uros_node
     └── build
-        └── main.elf
+        └── main.uf2
 ```

 Copy this file to your <span style="color:#c41f4c">**Raspberry Pi Pico**</span> to deploy your <span style="color:#47c7ef">**Micro-ROS**</span>.
 Congratulations on using <span style="color:#47c7ef">**Micro-ROS**</span>!.